mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ## 5 Key Microflows

-* **Sample_ASU_SubscribeForEmailNotification** - a after startup microflow which will subscribe to email notification based on account settings
+* **Sample_ASU_SubscribeForEmailNotification** - an after startup microflow which will subscribe to email notification based on account settings
 * **Sample_ACT_SendEmailWithTemplate** – a microflow that helps you set up send email using the template
 * **SE_Cleanup** – a microflow that can be added to a schedule event and deletes email sent logs and sent emails of the past 30 days.
 The **EmailLogRetention** constant defines the amount of days to preserve messages.
 * **SE_SendQueuedEmails** - a microflow can be added to a schedule event which will send emails which are marked as **QueuedForSending**